 10. Students who experience difficulty mastering academic achievement standards

-ESEA 1114 (b)(1)(I) Refer to item #13 of the Utah Title I Part A Monitoring Handbook
+ESEA 1114 (b)(1)(I)

 In schoolwide program schools, procedures are in place to ensure that students who experience difficulty mastering any of the proficient or advanced levels of academic standards are provided timely and additional assistance.